opnsense/docs/source/manual/install.rst

 Embedded vs Full
 ----------------

-OPNsense offers two Image types with all major releases: embedded and full images. [etc] and Full Images.
+OPNsense offers two Image types with all major releases: embedded and full images.
 The Embedded Image is intended for environments where preinstalling the storage media is required due to a lack of local resources on the firewall like storage, and/or console access (VGA/Serial).
 The image is tailored to reduce write cycles as well, but the image can be used anywhere.
 Another reason for the